nemikor-solutions/blue-owl-core/INSTALLING_Windows.md

 At the start of the competition setup, start the owlcms server and get its address:

 - owlcms opens a window when it starts.
 Note the address it is advertising.
 If you see something like `http://192.168.0.100:8080` then what you need to write down is the numerical part `192.168.0.100`
-- Also note the platform name (or names) being used.
+- Also take note of the platform name (or names) being used.

 Then for each device you want to plug in